-surveys similar individuals report zero earnings.
-If individuals with such small earnings cover the full first The upward jump in the 90:10 and 50:10 quantile ratios from 2017 to 2018 (Figure 20) might be due to the transition to administrative data for part of the earnings from 2018 onward.
-As mentioned before, this change resulted in a considerable number of observations with small earnings, whereas in previous decile, this may explain the jump in the quantile ratios from 2017 to 2018.
-However, we will gualify this The volatility of the Ginis (Figure 19) and the quantile ratios (Figure 20) for the ECHP period (1998-2000) may indicate that these data are plagued by outliers.
+The upward jump in the 90:10 and 50:10 quantile ratios from 2017 to 2018 (Figure 20) might be due to the transition to administrative data for part of the earnings from 2018 onward.
+As mentioned before, this change resulted in a considerable number of observations with small earnings, whereas in previous surveys similar individuals report zero earnings.
+If individuals with such small earnings cover the full first decile, this may explain the jump in the quantile ratios from 2017 to 2018.
+However, we will qualify this suggestion when discussing the share of self-employed per earnings decile (Figure 24).

+The volatility of the Ginis (Figure 19) and the quantile ratios (Figure 20) for the ECHP period (1998-2000) may indicate that these data are plagued by outliers.